FirelyTeam/firely-docs/simplifier/simplifierProjects.rst

 Zip Endpoint
 ------------
 Simplifier has a ZIP API for every project.
-You can use GET or PUT https://simplifier.net/yourproject/api/zip to retrieve or update your project in zipped form.
+With an HTTP tool you can use ``GET or PUT https://simplifier.net/yourproject/api/zip`` to retrieve or update your project in zipped form.

 Download
 --------